GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 chrome.action.setBadgeBackgroundColor({color: '#4688F1'});
 ```

-## Provide the extension icons

-An extension requires at least one icon to represent it.
-Provide icons in PNG format for the best
-visual results, although any raster format supported by Chrome is accepted.
-This includes BMP,
-GIF, ICO, and JPEG.

-{% Aside 'caution' %}

-SVG files are not supported for any icons declared in the manifest.

-{% endAside %}

-Ensure your icon follows the [extension icon best practices][docs-icon-guidelines].

 ### Designate action icons {: #icons }

 Icons specific to the toolbar are registered in the `"default_icon"` field under